biodash/biodash.github.io/content/support/index.md

 ## Available support

 Need assistance with bioinformatics, high-throughput sequencing data analysis, working with big data, etc?
-See below for a list of support options for OSU researchers...
+See below for some support options for OSU researchers.

 ### MCIC